Uberspace/lab/source/guide_foundryvtt.rst

 Security
 --------

-  * Change the default admin passwort in the config tab **immediately** after installation.
+  * Change the default admin password in the config tab **immediately** after installation.
   * When you create a new world in Foundry it does not have a password by default.
-Keep in mind to setup a passwort after world creation.
+Keep in mind to setup a password after world creation.

 ----
 Tested with Foundry 0.8.7, Uberspace 7.1.1